stefanhinz/mariadb-docs/maxscale/reference/maxscale-monitors/mariadb-monitor.md

 **Queued switchover**

 Most cluster modification commands wait until the operation either succeeds or fails. _async-switchover_ is an exception, as it returns immediately.
-Otherwis&#x65;_&#x61;sync-switchover_ works identical to a normal _switchover_ command.
-Use the module command _fetch-cmd-result_ to view the result of the queued command._fetch-cmd-result_ returns the status or result of the latest manual command, whether queued or not.
+Otherwise _async-switchover_ works identical to a normal _switchover_ command.
+Use the module command _fetch-cmd-result_ to view the result of the queued command.
+_fetch-cmd-result_ returns the status or result of the latest manual command, whether queued or not.

 ```